gornostal/resume/_includes/resume.md

 The most recent projects in which I had role of the lead developer:

-* _[Application for Mamba](http://mamba.ru/app_platform/?action=view&app_id=288)_ – an iframe application developed using
+* _[Application for Mamba](http://mamba.ru/app_platform/?action=view&app_id=288)_ – an iframe application, developed using
     **Zend Framework, MongoDB, Redis**, utilizes **Mamba API**.
-    For two month I (along with other developer) made this application ready for Mamba users
+    For two month I (along with other developer) made this application ready for use
 * _[Discount Evolution](http://discount-on-lines.com)_ – an online discount market with sophisticated system of bonuses.
-    I was working alone on this project for about.
+    I was working alone on this project for about 5 month.
 Was used **Zend Framework, MySQL**
 * _[Bukabench](http://bukabench.com)_ – dynamic website for readers and book recommendations.
     Used technologies: **MODx CMS, MySQL, Memcached**.
 I worked on this project along with two other developers.

-Almost for every project was used jQuery library for UI development.
+Almost for every project I used jQuery library for the UI development.
 Latest projects was developed with partial usage of HTML5 and CSS3 technologies.
-I have also developed about 15 other relatively simple websites with **MODx CMS**, and one with **Magento CMS**.
+I have also developed about 15 other not very complicated websites with **MODx CMS**, and one with **Magento CMS**.

 <u>_March 2008 - September 2009 / **Web developer** @ [Unisystem, Ltd](http://unisystem.ua/en.html)_</u>

-Unisystem is a manufacturer of payment terminals, cash registers, thermal printers, POS terminals I was working on development and support of _The National System of Mass Electronic Payments_.
+Unisystem is a manufacturer of payment terminals, cash registers, thermal printers, POS terminals.
+I was working at the department of banking payment systems, that was engaged in development and maintaince of _The National System of Mass Electronic Payments_.

 Responsibilities and duties:

 * refinement of an existing payment system _[Interplat](http://interplat.ua/)_ using PHP and sometimes Perl
-* administration of servers and MSSQL
+* administration of payment servers and MSSQL database
 * client support

 I also developed and successfully implemented a billing system for the Interplat.